silentorb/marloth-story/books/fairytale/part4.md

 back on the only zombie child with a conscience; the injustice stabbed at him like a dagger.

-He debated about following after them, but he couldn't see any use in it.
+He debated about following after them, but he couldn't see any use.
 She had already eaten the Jillybons.
 She had already given herself over to the other children's influence.
-All he could do was make things worse.
+Now all he could do was make things worse.
 Even though he was better at reading books than reading people, he had still noticed how uncomfortable he had made her, and that grieved him.
-The last thing he wanted to do was make things worse.
-Yet as he reflected on everything he had done since his arrival at the City, all he had done was make things worse.
-Then again, he wouldn't have caused so many problems if she had just trusted him.
+He didn't want to make things worse, yet as he reflected on everything he had done since his arrival at the City, all he had done was make things worse.

+His actions wouldn't have resulted in so many problems if she had just trusted him.
 But why would she?
 He *was* a zombie child.
 He *did* have desires to cause her harm.
 He would never forget his reflection in the mirror.
 He would never forget what his twisted heart was capable of.
 Who wouldn't flinch away from him?

 He had originally planned to return to the Happy Little Inn after school, but now he had no desire for it.
-Feeling as black as black can get, he climbed up a nearby building and sat down on the roof, where he untied his book bag and took out the only book he had in it, Marloth.
+Feeling as black as black can be, he climbed up a nearby building and sat down on the roof, where he untied his book bag and took out the only book he had in it, Marloth.
 Then he opened it to a random page and began to read.